Greetings from the President

 Efforts to curtail negative environmental impacts

-remains a top priority.
-In terms of information disclosure in line with TCFD recommendations, the latest data
+a top priority.
+In terms of information disclosure in line with TCFD recommendations, the latest data from 2023

-from 2023 shows that our supply chain emits approximately 11,000 tons of greenhouse gases under Scope 3.
+shows that our supply chain emits approximately 11,000 tons of greenhouse gases under Scope 3.
+Seventy to eighty

-Seventy to eighty percent of this is primarily due to server operations for processing large amounts of data.
+percent of this is primarily due to server operations for processing large amounts of data.
+This estimate predicts

-increasing adoption of the ‘BtoB platform.’
-The paperless use of purchase orders, invoices, contracts, and
+adoption of the ‘BtoB platform.’
+The paperless use of purchase orders, invoices, contracts, and other documents

 Strategic investment in human capital to build a self-sustaining organization with a 100-year operational horizon